 Deer Isle-Stonington will face No. 10 Machias (8-10) at 5 p.m.
 Tuesday.
 With a win, the Mariners would improve to 3-0 against Machias this year and advance to face second-ranked Jonesport-Beals (15-2) at 9:05 p.m.
 Saturday, Feb.
 16.

 Hermon, which went undefeated last year, had an 18-0 regular season again and will be favored to win back-to-back Gold Balls.
 Caribou, which swept Ellsworth and lost by two points against MDI in Bar Harbor, has yet to lose in 2019.
 Class B South is not as strong as Class B North, but Mountain Valley and Maranacook are still formidable teams with title aspirations.

 “I would definitely say Hermon is [the favorite],” Norwood said.
 “They have size, length and quickness, and any team wanting to win that championship this year has to be prepared to go through them.”

 With seven teams between 14 and 16 wins, Class C North is a complete logjam.
 Although Central Aroostook and Mattanawcook Academy have the two byes, Houlton and Penobscot Valley will be among the other teams looking to dethrone GSA.
 In Class C South, Winthrop, Waynflete and Hall-Dale will be battling it out for the regional championship.

 Woodland of Baileyville enters the tournament as the overwhelming favorite to win the Class D North title, but Jonesport-Beals and Greater Houlton Christian also boast strong teams.
-Forest Hills utterly dominated opponents this year, surging to an 18-0 regular season in Class D South with 17 of those wins coming by 20 points or more.
+Forest Hills utterly dominated opponents this year, surging to an 18-0 regular season in Class D South with all but one of those wins coming by 20 points or more.